pmd/pmd/docs/pages/pmd/userdocs/extending/your_first_rule.md

 ---
-title:  Using the Rule Designer
+title:  Your first rule XPath
 tags: [extending, userdocs]
-summary: "This page is a gentle introduction to the Rule Designer, a tool made to help developers write new rules."
+summary: "Introduction to rule writing through an example."
 last_updated: July 2018 (6.6.0)
-permalink: pmd_userdocs_extending_designer_intro.html
+permalink: pmd_userdocs_extending_your_first_rule.html
 author: Miguel Griffa <mikkey@users.sourceforge.net>
 ---

-This page is a gentle introduction to the Rule Designer, a tool made to help developers write new rules.
+This page is a gentle introduction to rule writing, and the Rule Designer.

 Using the designer is useful both to write Java rules and XPath rules, but it's more specifically geared towards XPath rules.
 This page uses a simple XPath rule to illustrate the common workflow.
 We assume here that you already know what XPath is and how to read basic XPath queries.
 W3C